soferreira/openai-synapse-analytics/README.md

 In the next cell we will define the [OpenAICompletion](https://mmlspark.blob.core.windows.net/docs/0.10.0/pyspark/synapse.ml.cognitive.html#module-synapse.ml.cognitive.OpenAICompletion) API call and add a new column to the dataframe with the corresponding prompt for each row.

+After making the call, the output will be presented in a JSON format, containing the result as well as several other details in the designated column.
+Subsequently, we will create a new column named response specifically for the sentiment value.

 ```python
 from pyspark.sql.functions import *
 from synapse.ml.cognitive import OpenAICompletion